-In addition, it is required that the following information at a minimum is provided for each model:
+Where a simulation package has been used, it is required that the following information at a minimum is provided for each model:

 - a) The percentage of occupied hours that any conditioned spaces lie outside the nominated control range (i.e. temperature control targets not being met). - b) The percentage of plant operation hours that the HVAC plant fails to meet the system load demands (i.e. system failing to meet peak demand).